 Refresh old pages before you publish new ones

-Most small business sites already have underused SEO assets.
+Many small business sites have existing pages worth inspecting before new ones are added.
 A service page with impressions but weak clicks, a blog post stuck on page two, or an FAQ section that ignores real objections is usually easier to improve than a brand-new article.

 Start with pages that already show some signal in Google Search Console or analytics.
 Then use AI to review the page for missing subtopics, repetitive headings, thin intros, weak calls to action, and internal links that should exist but do not.